Admissions Requirements for Speech-Language Pathology M.S. Program

 - Students must have completed a baccalaureate degree from an accredited institution with an overall GPA of 3.0 or higher at the time of application to the program.
 Students must submit an official transcript(s) from all higher education institutions the student attended.

-- Students who have not received undergraduate training in speech-language pathology/communication sciences and disorders are required first to complete a minimum of 12 credits in undergraduate prerequisite courses or their equivalent (Phonetics, Anatomy and Physiology of the Speech and Hearing Mechanism, Typical Speech and Language Development, and Speech Science), as approved by the program.
+- Students must complete a minimum of 12 credits in undergraduate prerequisite courses or their equivalent (Courses include: Phonetics, Anatomy and Physiology of the Speech and Hearing Mechanism, Typical Speech and Language Development, and Speech Science), as approved by the program.

 - All applicants must take the Graduate Record Examination (GRE) (Qualitative, Quantitative and Writing) and scores must be sent directly from the Educational Testing Service (ETS)

-- Students must complete a successful interview with the SLP interview committee.
+- If eligible, students must complete a successful interview with the SLP admissions committee.

 Admissions Requirements for Advanced Graduate Certificate (AGC) in Bilingual Education Extension